How to estimate gravel for a driveway or path

 Do I need to account for compaction?

 Yes.
-Compaction can reduce the installed height, so adding a small buffer helps ensure you don’t run short.
+Compaction can reduce the installed height, so adding a small buffer helps ensure you don't run short.
+Compaction is usually done in lifts for thicker bases; proper compaction and drainage matter as much as the initial volume math (project dependent).

 Related